mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 # What is navigation?

-^ Now, the talk today is about SwiftUI navigation, and then to a lesser extent, URL routing within SwiftUI navigation.
+^ Now, the talk today is primary about SwiftUI navigation.
+We are going to go really deep into the topic.
+And then at the end we will sprinkle in a bit of URL routing.
+We aren't going to spend a ton of time on that because we will see that if you approach navigation a particular way, then URL routing basically comes for free, which is awesome to see.

-^ but I think the word "navigation" can mean a lot of different things to different people.
+^ But, let's start with basics, because I think the word "navigation" can mean a lot of different things to different people.

 ---